 Conclusions and final remarks by EEC Actions Taken by the Institution For official use Only Overall the program is well structured and there are synergies between and among the modules and the overall aims and objectives of the program.
 The learning outcomes are appropriate.
 We would like to thank the Committee once more, both for the positive and fair evaluation, as well as the constructive comments and suggestions and the fruitful discussion that we had with its members during the onsite visit.
 Choose an item.
 The courses and their compulsory and/or elective character may need to be reviewed.
-In particular the panel feel that UNIC should consider making the thesis a compulsory element of the master's program.
-Thank you for your recommendation.
+In particular the panel feel that UNIC should consider making the thesis a compulsory element of the master's program Thank you for your recommendation.
 We accept the committee's recommendation to review some of the compulsory / elective courses.
-Following the EEC's suggestion, the 'elective' courses taken during the second semester of studies, have now become 'compulsory' courses (please see Appendix B).
+Following the EEC's suggestion, the 'elective' courses taken during the second semester of studies have now become 'compulsory' courses (please see Appendix B).
 Choose an item.
 Staffing of the masters program appears to be good but the panel noted that although the profiles of existing staff are excellent, there are not many members of staff who could be called 'mainstream criminologists' and a much heavier bent in favour of staff with psychology specialisms.
 Whilst this is adequate to run the program, the University may want to review its academic staffing provision in order to expand and diversify the program to be more in line with mainstream criminology and to allow for the appropriate supervision of post graduate theses in mainstream criminology topics.
 Thank you for your recommendation.
-As stated earlier in this document, we are taking this into consideration and it will be fully examined under the 2023-2024 Department and University budget.
+We are taking this into consideration, and it will be fully examined under the 2023-2024 Department and University budget.
 Choose an item.
-We have also made recommendations for improvement in the sections of this report for the consideration We thank the EEC for identifying and pointing out areas of improvement for the programme and for making relevant recommendations to achieve this.
-Choose an item. of the program team.
+Click or tap here to enter text.
+Click or tap here to enter text.
+Choose an item.
 Click or tap here to enter text.
 Click or tap here to enter text.
 Choose an item.